JustinHamerly/can-of-books-frontend/README.md

 ## Overview

-Can of books web app
+Can of books web app tracks books that have impacted you, and what is recommended to read next.

 ## Getting Started

 ## Architecture

 Languages: HTML, JavaScript, CSS

 Technologies: Express, Cors, React, MongoDB

 ## Change Log

+V1.0 - initial setup

 ## Estimates